Breaking

 For Arrowhead Pharmaceuticals ($ARWR), the TGA approval functions as a sequential ex-U.S. commercial catalyst following the U.S. launch of REDEMPLO®.
 Australia's absolute patient population for a condition with ~1 in 1,000,000 prevalence is, by definition, small — but the strategic value of the approval extends well beyond raw patient counts.
 It validates the transferability of Arrowhead's regulatory dossier across major mark

-Plozasiran TGA Approval: REDEMPLO® Expands FCS Access in Australia
+plozasiran drug — Plozasiran TGA Approval: REDEMPLO® Now Available in Australia for FCS